Inexact Uzawa-Double Deep Ritz Method for Weak Adversarial Neural Networks: Acknowledgments

 \section{Acknowledgments}

-EBC is supported by the European Union’s Horizon Europe research and innovation programme under the Marie Sklodowska-Curie grant agreement No 101119556.
+EBC is supported by the European Union’s Horizon Europe research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No 101119556.
 The research of IB and KvdZ was supported by the Engineering and Physical Sciences Research Council (EPSRC), UK, under Grant EP/W010011/1.